reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 This is fake message from fake database
 ```

-There are two things in the headder response that se should take a close look at.
+There are two things in the header response that se should take a close look at.
 1. The first one is that the connection is keep alive [`Connection: keep-alive`](http://en.wikipedia.org/wiki/HTTP_persistent_connection)
 2. Is that the transfer encoding method is chunked [`Transfer-Encoding: chunked`](http://en.wikipedia.org/wiki/Chunked_transfer_encoding)
-Remember that node.js is single threadid.
-Be having the connection keep alive and the transfer encoding chunked makes it possible for node.js to handle multible requests.
+Remember that node.js is single threaded.
+By having the connection keep alive and the transfer encoding chunked makes it possible for node.js to handle multiple requests.

 Now that we have changed our HTTP server (added our fake fetch to database).
-Lets do multible requests again with ab.
+Lets do multiple requests again with ab.
 See command and response that we got in terminal window
 ```terminal
 ☁  2014-T-514-VEFT [master] ab -n 100 -c 100 http://127.0.0.1:7000/
 This is ApacheBench, Version 2.3 <$Revision: 655654 $>